Acunetix vs Rapid7: Complete DAST comparison [2026]

 This means authentication workflows, attack simulation, and vulnerability prioritization happen automatically without requiring extensive manual configuration.
 The platform excels in areas where conventional DAST tools typically struggle.

-Beagle Security’s AI understands application context well enough to navigate multi-step authentication flows, and business logic without the policy tuning that traditional scanners demand.
+Beagle Security’s agentic AI understands application context well enough to navigate multi-step authentication flows, and business logic without the policy tuning that traditional scanners demand.

 What sets it apart operationally is the elimination of security expertise barriers.